josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

       - For <location>, use eastus2, westcentralus, australiaeast, westeurope, or southeastasia, as those are the only acceptable values at this time.
       - For <yourresourcegroupname>, enter the resource group name you've been using for this lab.

-- Sign into Azure using your web browser if prompted.
+- Sign into Azure using your web browser if prompted

-- Select your subscription name back in the command prompt.
+- Select your subscription name back in the command prompt

 _Exit criteria_: